-Rich and luxurious vegan chocolate truffles.
-A decadent chocolate ganache center smothered in dark chocolate.
+These vegan chocolate truffles are rich and luxurious with a decadent chocolate ganache center smothered in dark chocolate.
 The perfect dessert for all occasions!

 So when I wanted to make these what I had in mind was Lindt balls.
-You know those balls that are just filled with liquid chocolate?
+You know those balls with hard chocolate on the outside and a super soft, smooth center?
 Yes, those.

 Well of course what I have here with these vegan chocolate truffles is nothing like that!